-The cost of goods sold reflects the cost of producing antenna, embedded modem and asset tracking products that are shipped for our customers' devices as well as costs incurred for service agreements.
-This primarily includes manufacturing costs of our products payable to our third-party contract manufacturers, as well as manufacturing costs incurred at our facility in Arizona, prior to closure in March 2022.
+The cost of goods sold reflects the cost of producing antenna, embedded modem and system solutions products that are shipped to our customers as well as costs incurred for service agreements.
+This primarily includes manufacturing costs of our products payable to our third-party CMs.
 The cost of goods sold that we generate from services and subscription revenues primarily includes personnel costs and the cost to maintain data lines.